revaturelabs/interviewquestions/Python/Python-Functions & Array/Function.md

 </details>

-19.Choose the correct function declaration of  fun1() so that we can execute the following function call successfully
+19.Choose the correct function declaration of fun1() so that we can execute the following function call successfully.

 ```python
 fun1(25, 75, 55)